Lyall/DMCHDFix/README.md

 - Unlocks 1080p resolution limit in the launcher.
 - Corrects gameplay aspect ratio.
 - Scales HUD to 16:9.
-- Correctly scales movies to 16:9.
+- Correctly scales FMVs to 16:9.

 ## Installation
 - Grab the latest release of DMCHDFix from [here.](https://github.com/Lyall/DMCHDFix/releases)